 The sauce: It’s nice to use a mix of citrus.
 I love using Cara Cara oranges for their sweet flavor and pretty hue, but it’s nice to include more acidic varieties of citrus, too, such as other navel oranges, nectarines, or blood oranges.

 small oranges, a mix is nice (I've been using Cara Cara and tangerines)

 olive oil, divided

-- Nice, flaky sea salt
+Flaky sea salt

 - Position a rack 3 inches from the broiler.
 (Note: I can position a rack only 4 inches from the broiler.
 To get the pan 3 inches from the heat source, I turn over a rimmed sheet pan and set it on the rack—I do this when the fish is ready to be broiled.)
-Preheat the broiler to high.
+Heat the broiler to high.

 - If you know how to supreme citrus fruit, do that, squeezing and reserving any juice left in the rinds, then skip to step 2.
 Otherwise: Slice off the ends of each orange and the lemon.
 Squeeze the juice out of those ends into a medium bowl.
 Discard the rind.
 (It’s handy to have a garbage bowl nearby for this step.)
 Stand each piece of fruit on one of its cut sides.
 Run a knife down the side of each orange and the lemon to remove the skin.
 Squeeze the juice out of those skins into the bowl, then discard.
 Remove each citrus segment by running a knife down the side of each membrane and slicing the segment out.
 Drop it into the bowl of juice.
 Once all of the segments are removed, squeeze the remaining membranes into the bowl to extract the juice.
 You should be left with a bowl of beautiful segments swimming in a lot of juice.
-(If this doesn't make sense, Youtube it.)
+(If this doesn't make sense, YouTube it.)